 Matthew joined LPLC after working in risk management roles with the London office of global law firms Clifford Chance and Mayer Brown.
 Previously, Matthew practised as a senior associate in Minter Ellison’s commercial litigation group.

 Phil joined LPLC in February 2013 and was formerly a principal at SBA Law.
-He is chair of the Property Law Committee and PELS Executive and a member of the Dispute Resolution Committee at the LIV as well as chair of the Estate Agents Council and the Growth Areas Infrastructure Contribution Hardship Relief Board.
+He is a member of the Property Law Committee and a member of the Dispute Resolution Committee at the LIV as well as chair of the Estate Agents Council.

-Phil is a Senior Fellow of the University of Melbourne where he lectures in Property Law to postgraduates and Owned Environments to undergraduates in the Faculty of Architecture, Building and Planning.
+He is a Senior Fellow of the University of Melbourne where he lectures in Property Law to postgraduates and Property Environments to undergraduates in the Faculty of Architecture, Building and Planning.

 On 18 November 2011 Phil received the Law Institute of Victoria Certificate of Service Award.